net-pioneer/v2ray-connection-limiter/README.md

 so i made something for VLESS and other protocols (vmess seems blocked in iran) which you can detect those accounts which using by more than 1 IP ! this script might has some bugs and it's possible to get more power from CPU SERVER .! so check everything first and put it on background

+how it works ?
+it's finding connected IPs to user's Port and if more than specific IPs are connected , it will disable that account . it counts those Ips which connecting and downloading data in same time so it doesn't count standbyed and disconnected connections

 <b>Install Guide :</b><br>
 1 - install python .<br>
 2 - pip3 install requests and pip3 install schedule<br>